The Project Details in Resume: How to Showcase Projects Like a Pro

 Common Mistakes to Avoid When Writing Project Details

-Listing vague responsibilities instead of outcomes
+❌ Listing vague responsibilities instead of outcomes

-If you’ve done similar projects at different companies, rephrase and focus on different metrics or outcomes.Leaving out metrics
+If you've run similar projects at different companies, rephrase and focus on different metrics or outcomes.

-Always quantify your work: cost saved, time reduced, revenue increased, or customer satisfaction improved.Including irrelevant or outdated projects
+Always quantify: cost saved, time reduced, revenue increased, customer satisfaction improved.
+Numbers make your resume ATS-friendly and credible.

-Projects older than 7–10 years or unrelated to your target role dilute your impact.Not tailoring for the job description
+Projects older than 7–10 years or unrelated to your target role dilute your impact.
+Focus on what's recent and relevant.

 Dos and Don’ts for Writing Project Details in a Resume

-DOs
+✅ DOs

-Keep it concise—3–5 bullet points per project
+Keep it concise — 3–5 bullet points per project

-Align with keywords from the job description
+Align with keywords from the job description (ATS optimisation in 2026)

-Showcase leadership and problem-solving examples
+Showcase leadership, stakeholder management, and problem-solving examples

-DON’Ts
+❌ DON'Ts

 Don't copy-paste the same format for every project

-Don’t exaggerate or fake numbers
+Don't exaggerate or fabricate numbers

 Don't list confidential client details unless publicly known

-Example 1: IT Project Manager Resume
+Example 1: IT Project Manager Resume — Cloud Migration Project

 Cloud Infrastructure Migration | FinServe Corp | Mar 2022 – Dec 2022